-1) Obtain the current notional value, as at the date of this decision, of Mr N's previous pension plan(s), if they hadn't been transferred to the SIPP.
+1) Obtain the current notional value, as at the date of this decision, of Mr B's previous pension plans, if they hadn't been transferred to the SIPP.

-Westerby should ask the operator of Mr N's previous pension plan(s) to calculate the current notional value of Mr N's plan(s), as at the date of this decision, had he not transferred into the SIPP.
-Westerby must also ask the same operator to make a notional allowance in the calculations, so as to allow for any additional sums Mr N has contributed to, or withdrawn from, his Westerby SIPP since outset.
-To be clear this doesn't include SIPP charges or fees paid to third parties like an advisor.
+Westerby should ask the operators of Mr B's previous pension plans to calculate the current notional value of Mr B's plans, as at the date of this decision, had he not transferred into the SIPP.
+Westerby must also ask the same operators to make a notional allowance in the calculations, so as to allow for any additional sums Mr B has contributed to, or withdrawn from, his Westerby SIPP since outset.
+This includes the monies transferred away in September 2017 but it doesn't include SIPP charges or fees paid to third parties like an adviser.
+To be clear, when asking the operators to make a notional allowance in the calculations for contributions and/or withdrawals Westerby must ensure that the total combined notional contributions/withdrawals it's asking operators to allow for isn't greater than the total contributions/withdrawals that actually occurred.

-Any notional contributions or notional withdrawals to be allowed for in the calculations should be deemed to have occurred on the date on which monies were actually credited to, or withdrawn from, the Westerby SIPP by Mr N.
+Any notional contributions or notional withdrawals to be allowed for in the calculations should be deemed to have occurred on the date on which monies were actually credited to, or withdrawn from, the Westerby SIPP by Mr B.

-If there are any difficulties in obtaining a notional valuation from the operator of Mr N's previous pension plan(s), Westerby should instead calculate a notional valuation by ascertaining what the monies transferred away from the plan(s) would now be worth, as at the date of this decision, had they achieved a return from the date of transfer equivalent to the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, the FTSE WMA Stock Market Income Total Return Index).
+If there are any difficulties in obtaining a notional valuation from the operators of Mr B's previous pension plans, Westerby should instead calculate a notional valuation by ascertaining what the monies transferred away from the plans would now be worth, as at the date of this decision, had they achieved a return from the date of transfer equivalent to the FTSE UK Private Investors Income Total Return Index (prior to 1 March 2017, the FTSE WMA Stock Market Income Total Return Index).

 I'm satisfied that's a reasonable proxy for the type of return that could have been achieved over the period in question.
-And, again, there should be a notional allowance in this calculation for any additional sums Mr N has contributed to, or withdrawn from, his Westerby SIPP since outset.
+And, again, there should be a notional allowance in this calculation for any additional sums Mr B has contributed to, or withdrawn from, his Westerby SIPP since outset.

-2) Obtain the actual current value of Mr N's SIPP, as at the date of this decision, less any outstanding charges.
+2) Obtain the actual current value of Mr B's SIPP, as at the date of this decision, less any outstanding charges.